soupi/rfc/writing_simple_haskell.md

 By its index in the list

-* Will will the operations we want to do look like?
+* What will the operations we want to do look like?

 ---